ByteDev/ByteDev.Configuration/README.md

 # ByteDev.Configuration

-A collection of classes to help retrieve settings from App.config files in .NET.
+Collection of classes to help retrieve settings from App.config files in .NET.

 ## Installation